What’s next for the UK as Queen Elizabeth II laid to rest

-A long-established 10-day plan, code-named Operation London Bridge, covered arrangements for the queen’s final journey to London and state funeral.
-Here is what the plan includes for the coming days:
+A long-established 10-day plan, code-named Operation London Bridge, covers arrangements for the queen’s final journey to London and state funeral.
+Here is a look at what will happen in the coming days:

 Friday, Sept.
 16

-— The king and queen consort visit Wales, following their visits to Scotland and Northern Ireland, the other devolved nations that make up the United Kingdom.
+— The king and queen consort will visit Wales, the last leg of their royal tour of the four nations that make up the United Kingdom.

 Sunday, Sept.
 18

 — Britain holds a “national moment of reflection” with 1 minute of silence at 8.p.m.
 (1900 GMT, 3 p.m.
 EDT).

 Monday, Sept.
 19

 — The queen’s lying in state period finishes early Monday morning.

 — The king will lead the royal family in a procession that takes the queen’s coffin from Westminster Hall to nearby Westminster Abbey for a state funeral that begins at 11 a.m.
 Leaders and dignitaries from around the world are expected to attend.

 — Two minutes of silence will be observed across the U.K. at the end of the funeral.